SolDapper/mcswap-shop/README.md

 window.mcswap = false; // after your wallet disconnects
 ```

-If you're using the mcswap-connector then `window.mcswap` is already set for you.
-And you can access the current provider object from any scope:
+If you're already using the `mcswap-connector` then `window.mcswap` is set for you.
+And you can also access the current provider object from any scope with:
 ```javascript
 const provider = window.mcswap;
 ```